My Favorite Concert of the Year

 by Read Montague

 On the biochemistry of the brain as it makes choices, The question of free will seems easier to understand if you ask about making choices.
 Choices, to make any sense, are driven by motives and motives, even at their most rational, are dark and chaotic chemical reactions.
-I can't say whether or not we possess Free Will but I do know that we love to cast blame on one another.
+I can't say whether or not we possess Free Will but I do know that we love to blame one another.

 My Favorite Moment in Sports